Along the boardwalk

 Last Sunday I went for a hike at Cherokee Marsh.
 When I got to the section of trail that has a boardwalk, I couldn’t help but focus on the old, weathered boards.

 I first noticed this because of the interesting cloud formation — it went on like that for miles.
+Then when I looked a bit closer, there was the sun dog.

 A few days ago I was out hiking late in the afternoon.
 Heading back to my car as the sun was going down, I passed this bare oak tree.
 When I looked up, I was struck by the silhouette of its crooked branches against the darkening sky.